 Gelsemium sempervirens 'Margarita' - CAROLINA JESSAMINE 'MARGARITA'

-Needs support of a trellise, arbor or fence.
+Needs the support of a trellise, arbor or fence.
 Can be used as a groundcover.

 Blooming Time: late spring to early summer